gingerbeardman/gingerbeardman.github.io/_posts/2021-12-16-tomoya-ikeda-macintosh-artist.md

 ![JPG](/images/posts/tomoya-ikeda-eh-ikeda-gosney.jpg "Ikeda-san interviewed by Michael Gosney (Verbum Magazine) at Moscone Center")
 {:.tofigure}

-The Boston MacWorld EXPO event later that year also had an Enzan-Hoshiguni stand, accompanied by a 7x12 feet four-panel Japanese folding screen comprised of a sheet-by-sheet assembly of thermal prints from an enlarged PixelPaint illustration.
+The Boston MacWorld EXPO event later that year also had an Enzan-Hoshigumi stand, accompanied by a 7x12 feet four-panel Japanese folding screen comprised of a sheet-by-sheet assembly of thermal prints from an enlarged PixelPaint illustration.
 The screen was later [shown at the "imagine" event](https://archive.org/details/verbum203unse/page/2/mode/2up) organised at Boston Computer Museum by Verbum Magazine.

 ![JPG](/images/posts/tomoya-ikeda-folding-screen.jpg " ")
 {:.tofigure}